MarketingPip/ansi_to_img_play/README.md

 # Image-To-ANSI.js

-This library allows you to create pixel art representations of images using ANSI escape codes.
-It provides utilities for image manipulation, color conversion, and rendering the image as colored text that can be displayed in the terminal or other text-based environments.
+This library enables the conversion of pixel images into ANSI art that can be displayed in a terminal or other text-based environments.
+It uses ANSI escape codes to represent pixel colors in a way that mimics pixel art, allowing you to view colorful images directly in the terminal.

 ## Features